faenazi/compliance-acknowledgment-system/docs/00-project-context/implementation-rules.md

 ### 7.3 Styling

-- Use Tailwind CSS
+- Use Tailwind CSS 4.2.2
+- Use @tailwindcss/postcss 4.2.2
+- Use PostCSS 8.5.9
-- Use clsx and tailwind-merge for class composition
+- Use clsx 2.1.1 and tailwind-merge 3.5.0 for class composition
 - Follow Arabic-first RTL-first layout rules

 ### 7.4 Forms & Validation

-- Use React Hook Form and Zod
+- Use React Hook Form 7.72.1
+- Use Zod 4.3.6
 - Form validation rules should align with backend validation rules as closely as possible

 ### 7.5 Data Fetching

-- Use TanStack Query for server state
+- Use TanStack Query 5.97.0 for server state
-- Use a centralized HTTP client based on Axios
+- Use a centralized HTTP client based on Axios 1.15.0

 ### 7.6 UI Libraries

-- Use lucide-react for icons
+- Use lucide-react 1.8.0 for icons
 - Do not introduce additional UI frameworks without approval

 ---